jakeogogo/portfolio-projects/ecommerce-orders/README.md

 Action: Analyze the Office Chair's supply constraints, margin profile, and customer acquisition cost.
 If margin is healthy, this is a profit engine to protect.
 If not, consider whether you're overweighting a low-margin volume driver.
 Review why Smart Watch and SSD succeed while other Electronics underperform.

-3. Data Quality Blocker: ₦10.7M From Unidentified Customers
+3. Data Quality Blocker: ₦717M From Unidentified Product and ₦10.7M From Unidentified Customers

+55% of revenue (₦717M) is tied to uncategorized "product', preventing proper product mix analysis, personalization, and repeat-purchase insight majority revenue slice.
+The top product (Office Chair) generates only ₦265.5M while the which is 37% of the uncategorized "others' category.
+This is significant as Lagos contributes ₦273.4M to this un-categorization of product.

 0.8% of revenue (₦10.7M) is tied to NULL customer IDs, preventing RFM analysis, personalization, and repeat-purchase insight on a non-trivial revenue slice.
 Your top single customer (CUST1824) generates only ₦3.3M—suggesting your named customer database is incomplete or your checkout flow has friction.

-Action: Audit your customer ID capture at checkout.
-Implement mandatory account creation or email collection to tag the orphaned ₦10.7M.
+Action: Audit your product categorization during warehouse inventory capture and customer_id capture at checkout.
+Implement mandatory account creation or email collection to tag the orphaned product ₦717M & customer_id ₦10.7M.
 This unlocks immediate insights into repeat rate, cohort value, and churn.

 - SQL dialect used (SQL Server, MS Visual Code)